oracle/nosql-node-sdk/doc/guides/connect-cloud.md

 create an instance of {@link NoSQLClient} class which is the main point of access to the service.
 To create {@link NoSQLClient} instance, you need to supply a {@link Config} object containing information needed to access the service.
-Alternatively, you may choose to supply a path to JSON file that contains the same configuration information as in {@link Config}.
+Alternatively, you may choose to supply a path to a JSON file that contains the same configuration information as in {@link Config}.

 The required information consists of the communication region or endpoint and